markerenberg/PLAsTiCC/README.md

 # PLAsTiCC
-This repository contains the submission file and the code used in the PLAsTiCC Astronomical Classification Kaggle Competition. https://www.kaggle.com/c/PLAsTiCC-2018/overview
+This repository contains code used in the PLAsTiCC Astronomical Classification Kaggle Competition. https://www.kaggle.com/c/PLAsTiCC-2018/overview

 # Background of Competition